 My back gave out and I dropped to my knees in excruciating pain!
 I sought help from two different prominent back specialists in town.
 One was a neurosurgeon and the other was an orthopedic surgeon.
 The MRI and X-rays ensued and I was preparing my mind for surgery.
 I was almost begging for surgery.

 The first specialist never saw me face to face.
 He had his nurse inform me that he did not see a problem that he could repair surgically.
-They gave me prescriptions for pills and physical therapy.
+She gave me prescriptions for pills and physical therapy.

-My research yielded no good results for a self-operated machine that would provide the preferred, personalized pulling force.
+My research yielded no good results for a self-operated machine that would provide the preferred personalized pulling force.
 Not one!

-I realized I would have to build my own....That's how LumbarTrac™ was born.
+I realized I would have to build my own.
+That's how LumbarTrac™ was created.
 Out of sheer necessity.
 I wanted something I could make small adjustments to and maximize the therapeutic effects.